Sergey Kopanev: you sleep — agents ship

 PCA sees this chaos and says: “This is important!
 This is where the variance is!”

-But the purchase signal—the tiny hesitation of a desperate user—is a microscopic fraction of the total variance.
+The purchase signal—the tiny hesitation of a desperate user—is a microscopic fraction of the total variance.
 To PCA, that signal looks like noise.
 So it deleted it.

 The Pretty Pictures Trap